Orphan Drug designation eligibility criteria

 Supporting documentation requirements

 The main body of your designation application should be no more than 30 pages.
-Additional attachment for supporting documentation can be included as attachments.
+Additional supporting documentation can be included as attachments.

 The main body should address: